-We’ll have an open sided marquee, with a delicious range of takeaway food and bar (See ‘Food and Drink’ section), last minute advice and kit to purchase.
+We’ll have an open sided marquee, with a delicious range of takeaway food and bar (more info in ‘Food and Drink’ section), registration, last minute advice and kit to purchase.
 Toilets and drinking water will also be provided.
-We’ll also have Physiotherapy/Sports Massage available all weekend – more details in the ‘physio’ section below.

 Registration to collect your timing card, any guest wristbands and camping tags will be open from 15:00 hours to 22:00 on Friday, from 07:00 on Saturday 2nd May and again on Sunday from 07:00 (for 1 day entrants).
-If arriving on Saturday morning please leave plenty of time to register before your start time.
-Competitors are advised to register early to prevent last minute queues.
+If arriving on Saturday morning please leave plenty of time to collect you timing card before your start time which has been sent to you.

-At registration each competitor will be issued with a Sport Ident Timing card/dibber (attached to the wrist), competitors are not able to use their own dibbers as they are used as one of our vital security checks at the end of the event.
+Competitors are not able to use their own dibbers as they are used as one of our vital security checks at the end of the event.
 The cost of timing cards is including in your entry fee BUT if you lose or damage the dibber you will be charged the cost of replacement (currently £30.00).
 Please ask if you require a new wristband over the weekend.

 WHAT TIME DOES CAMPING OPEN?

 Camping and parking open at 15:00 on Friday.
 DO NOT ARRIVE BEFORE THIS TIME.
-You will be met by our friendly volunteer marshals who will guide you to your parking/camping space.
+You will be met by our friendly volunteer marshals who will guide you to your parking and/or camping space.
 Please follow their instructions.
 If you arrive after 22:30 you should follow the instructions posted on the main entrance gate.